GShah9/PostCode/ANALYSIS.md

 ### Few points considered while attempting to optimise the code
  - Deal with post-codes without space (None were found on manual check)
  - Use of distinct filter on postcode column to ignore duplicates.
-This can be disabled by commenting lines `91` and `112` in `BulkImport.java` file
+This has been disabled on lines `91` and `112` in `BulkImport.java` file
- - Sorting items while reading from buffer (using ArrayList implementation) / during postcode validation (using TreeMap implementation)
+ - Sorting row_id column -> while reading from buffer (using ArrayList implementation) / during postcode validation (using TreeMap implementation)

 ### Observations